bitmax-exchange/bitmax-futures-api-doc/misc/doc-balance-update-messages.md

 You should only make trade decisions when the last balance update message you have received has `txNum = 0`.

+## Reference Cost

+Since 2020-04-07, we introduced a special field `rc` (reference cost) to `order` and `futures-position`.
+Reference value is used by the exchange to calculate the cost of the position.
+Because futures are unfunded, when you enter/exit a position, you don't spend/earn USDT, the collateral asset, right away.
+The exchange system book your cost using the reference field and later rolling the profit & loss into your collateral balance.

+An important formula is:

+    Position PnL = Position * Mark Price + Reference Cost

+Reference cost changes when you:

+* increase / decrease your contract position via trading;
+* during futures PnL settlemnt process where the position PnL will be (partially) rolled to your collateral;
+* in the takeover process, your position will be set to 0, thus reference cost will also be set to zero;
+* when you receive injected positions from liquidated client portfolios via `PositionInjectionBLP` (backstop liquidation providers) or `PositionInjection` (top 10 clients)

 ## Placing a Maker Order